Chutney music: History

+The term chutney is derived from the Hindi word chatni, referring to South Asian condiments made of spices.
 The contemporary fusion of genres that led to chutney music was created around the 1940s by Indo-Caribbean people of the West Indies, whose ancestors originally were brought to the region from the Hindi Belt as indentured labourers by the British, intended to replace slaves working on sugar plantations after slavery was abolished in the region.
 There were no recordings of chutney until 1968, when Ramdew Chaitoe, of Suriname, recorded an early rendition of the music.
 The album was called King of Suriname and all of the songs were religious in nature.
 However, Chaitoe soon became a household name with East Indians, not just in his native Suriname but throughout the Caribbean.
 Although the songs were religious in nature, all had a distinctly danceable sound.
 For the first time, Indo-Caribbeans had music that spoke to them personally, and was not specifically Indian, African, or European or American in style/roots.
 This was a breakthrough for East Indian Caribbean music, but the fame was shortlived.

 Chutney music exploded, again, after 1968, with the singer Dropati releasing her album Let's Sing & Dance, made-up of traditional wedding songs.
 The record became a huge hit within the Indo-Caribbean community, gaining exposure for chutney music as a legitimate form of music, and uniting Indians, regardless of their birthplace.

 1969 was a turning point for chutney music, when record producer Moean Mohammed recorded Sundar Popo with Harry Mahabir's BWIA Orchestra.
 Sundar Popo modernised the music by including western guitars and early electronics into his music.
 Although Popo became known as the "King of Chutney", the art of singing songs in "chutney" style was introduced by a singer named Lakhan Kariya, from the town of Felicity, Chaguanas who preceded Sundar Popo.
 Other artists, such as Indo-Trini artist Sam Boodram, followed in his footsteps, adding newer and modern instrumentation into songs.
 Chutney music, until then, remained a localised genre in Trinidad and Tobago, Guyana, and Suriname.